fralau/yamlpp/webdoc/docs/reference.md

 ### Through environment variables

-Another way to change dynamically the initial conditions that govern a YAMLpp program, is to use the environment variables of the OS, through the `@getenv()` function.
+Another way to change dynamically the initial conditions that govern a YAMLpp program, is to use the environment variables of the OS, through the `getenv()` function.

-It be used in _any_ part of the YAMLpp tree.
+This statement may be used in any part of the YAMLpp tree.

 ```yaml
 server: